danprince/danthedev.com/posts/2023-01-08-norman-the-necromancer.md

 };
 ```

 These game objects and patterns ended up being flexible enough that they never really got in the way of inspiration whilst programming.
-It also results in less code than a classical inheritance model, which is great for JS13K, but still suffers from ["the diamond problem"](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem) and might struggle to scale up for games with significant behavioural complexity.
+They still suffer from ["the diamond problem"](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem) and might struggle to scale up for games with lots of hierarchical complexity.

 ### 4. Behaviours
 One of the ways I kept the `GameObject` class small was to offload lots of complexity out to _systems_ (for example [rendering](https://github.com/danprince/js13k-2022/blob/cc9ba92ffd5f5bc19e0f5a0bbb38847b2651611e/src/renderer.ts#L25) and [physics](https://github.com/danprince/js13k-2022/blob/cc9ba92ffd5f5bc19e0f5a0bbb38847b2651611e/src/game.ts#L367)) and _behaviours_, which might be a less obvious abstraction.